rhel-labs/instruqt/image-mode-basics/03-add-software-to-image/assignment.md

 Use podman to update the image.
 ===
-With our updated Containerfile, we can re-run the `podman build` command to get an updated image.
+With our changes in the Containerfile, we can re-run the `podman build` command to get an updated image.

 ```bash,run
 podman build -t [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc .